iliaselamrani212/Diabetes-Prediction/README.md

 ## 🔍 Exploratory Data Analysis (EDA)

-Before modeling, an extensive analysis was conducted in `eda/eda_diabetes.ipynb`.
+Before modeling, an extensive analysis was conducted .

 **Key Findings:**
 * **Data Quality:** No missing values in the synthetic dataset.